European shares choppy after ECB signals no more rate cuts, UK votes

-LONDON (Reuters) - European shares wobbled on Thursday after the European Central Bank signaled an end to rate cuts and as Britons voted in a general election, though stronger banks and miners lent support.
+LONDON, June 8 (Reuters) - European shares dipped on Thursday after the European Central Bank signalled an end to rate cuts and as Britons voted in a general election, though stronger utilities were a bright spot.

-The STOXX 600 ended a choppy session flat in percentage terms, while Britain's blue chip FTSE index .FTSE was down 0.4 percent.

-European equities hit a session low while banking stocks .ST7P briefly turned negative after the ECB cut its inflation forecasts for the euro zone and signaled that it would not cut interest rates further.

 "The biggest surprise has been that the ECB downgraded its inflation forecast and thereby automatically implies ... that it will provide monetary accommodation for quite a substantial time to come," Dr. Frank Engels, head of multi-asset and investment committee at Union Investments, said.